Guide

 In fact, icing may delay recovery by suppressing the inflammatory response needed for the body to heal itself.
 For this reason, we do not recommend icing during our OSD program unless you are experiencing severe pain.

-Physical therapy for Osgood
+Physical therapy for Adult Osgood

 Specific stretches and strengthening exercises can help improve flexibility and support the knee joint.
 Your physical therapist can design a tailored rehab program.